Children

 The impacts of multiple ACEs are tragic and debilitating for adults and children in New Mexico – and, they are expensive.
 New Mexico’s high prevalence of ACEs is directly implicated in our state’s high rates of chronic disease, depression, substance use disorders and suicidality; and in our lower levels of education and income, according to state agencies: the New Mexico Sentencing Commission, Legislative Finance Committee, Department of Health, Human Services Department, and New Mexico Children’s Cabinet.

 Preventing the compounding effect of multiple ACEs is critical: the more adverse childhood experiences someone has, the greater the related economic and health care costs.
-The ACEs ECHO program aims to mitigate and reduce as many adverse childhood experiences as possible by establishing support and resources – interventions that protect a child from a current situation, and can contribute to preventing future ones.
+The ACEs ECHO program aims to reduce as many adverse childhood experiences as possible by establishing support and resources – interventions that protect a child from a current situation, and can contribute to preventing future ones.

 Most of the children in New Mexico that these professionals work with already have four, or more, ACEs in their lives.